sourcegraph/handbook/content/engineering/search/index.md

 The goals and updates for current and past iterations can be found in the [iteration log](./iteration_log.md).

-The planned work items for the current iteration are tracked in the [Search iterations GitHub project](https://github.com/orgs/sourcegraph/projects/93).

 ### Planning an iteration

 Iterations start **every other Monday**.